David Bushnell (inventor): Continental Army service

 In 1778, General Washington proposed the formation of a new military unit to be known as the "Corps of Sappers and Miners" (i.e. combat engineers) and in the summer of the next year it was organized.
 Bushnell was given command of the Corps with the rank of captain-lieutenant on August 2, 1779.
 On May 6, 1779, he was taken prisoner in Middlesex Parish, now Darien, Connecticut, and was later exchanged.

 On June 8, 1781, Bushnell was commissioned as a captain in the Continental Army and was at the Siege of Yorktown in September and October of that year.
 This was the only time the Sappers and Miners had had the opportunity to serve in combat.

 Bushnell served in the Army until he was discharged on June 3, 1783.
 He then became an original member of the Connecticut Society of the Cincinnati, an organization formed by officers who were veterans of the Continental Army and Navy.

 At some point after the Revolution, Bushnell was presented a medal by George Washington.

 Later life

 After peace was declared he returned to Connecticut where he lived until 1787 when he abruptly moved to France.
-His activities in France are unknown although it has been speculated that he may have collaborated with inventor Robert Fulton in developing a design for a submarine.
+His activities in France are unknown, although it has been speculated that he may have collaborated with inventor Robert Fulton in developing a design for a submarine.

 In 1803 Bushnell settled in Warrenton, Georgia under the pseudonym of David Bush.
 He taught at the Warrenton Academy and practiced medicine.
-He died in Warrenton in 1824 or 1826 and was buried in the town cemetery in an unmarked grave.
-There is a cenotaph in the Warrenton Cemetery in his honor.
+He died in Warrenton in 1824.